top of page

 Who To Work With

-Finding the right coach, counsellor, therapist, psychoanalyst, psychologist, retreat facilitator, or anyone that you trust enough to reveal your most authentic self and that which you would hesitate to share elsewhere, should be something that you do not take lightly.
-Empirical evidence strongly supports the crucial role of the relationship in both psychotherapy and coaching, demonstrating that the alliance significantly contributes to better outcomes, often outweighing the impact of specific techniques.
-Further this, unless the person you choose to work with has a holistic understanding of how the human mind works, their well intentioned processes can result in undesirable, unsustained outcomes.
+Empirical evidence strongly supports the crucial role of the relationship in both psychotherapy and coaching.
+It clearly shows that the alliance significantly contributes to better outcomes, and that the relationship often outweighs the impact of specific techniques.
+Further this, it shows that unless the person you choose to work with has a holistic understanding of how the human mind works, their well intentioned processes can result in undesirable, unsustained outcomes.

 • Are they a member of a credible association?

-• Do they have a non-disclosure, informed consent and terms of working agreement?
+• Do they have a non-disclosure, informed consent, and terms of working agreement?

 • Do they maintain a log book of the hours they have worked?
 Is this available?
 Although qualifications are important, as with anything in life, they are a ticket to the game and can never replace practical experience.